 Using this approach, we can get a sense if content length or links or any other factors are heavily influencing results.
 We do see some factors carrying more weight from one query vs another, and knowing this gives us a good idea of how to compete.
 As we were running these analysis, we started looking at a new metric.
 That was “the number of factors influenced“.
 We had a theory that we’d find a strong positive correlation between the number of factors that had been influenced and rankings.
 We put this to the test on our collection of terms across a lot of campaigns, and we found that on almost all of them, the strongest factor that had the highest correlation to rankings was the number of factors that were influenced.

 Google’s algorithms are based on complex math, and the results that the algorithms produce are checked by Quality Raters to determine if the algorithms are producing the desired type of results.
 This gave rise to the Quality Raters Guidelines which is a series of checks that determine if a website is “quality” and best answers a query.
 The algorithms are refined by feedback from the Quality Raters.
 So you can look at search engine optimization as math plus quality.
-If we understand the math, and we understand the type of quality Google is trying to produce, then we have a roadmap for creating websites and landing pages to meet those requirements.
+If we understand the math, and we understand the type of quality Google is trying to produce, then we have a roadmap for creating websites like the professional ones made Mojo Websites and landing pages to meet those requirements.

 That part is quite important because if you look closely, it strengthens the case for attention to detail and comprehensiveness being important to the success of any SEO strategy.
 If the most important factor that best correlates to ranking is the number of factors influenced, then you can see where you shouldn’t focus on over-optimizing any one area.
 The goal would be to naturally influence as many factors as possible without overdoing it.
 We want to become a better resource, not simply a website with more keywords on it.